Ya-Hoo/Algorithms/Conways game of life/README.md

     print(''.join('⬜' if [y,x] in livingCells else '⬛' for x in x_range))
 ```

-Yet this comes with a problem that the border may shrink at some point due to the decrease in area occupied by live cells, thus to prevent that from happening we keep track of the lowest and highest x and y coordinates the map has occupied before and only update the map when these values are exceeded.
+Yet, this comes with a problem that the border may shrink at some point due to the decrease in area occupied by live cells, thus to prevent that from happening we keep track of the lowest and highest x and y coordinates the map has occupied before and only update the map when these values are exceeded.

 ## Stats/progress tracker